 3. MAKE IT APPEAR AS THOUGH YOU HAVE A DEGENERATIVE DISORDER OF THE CENTRAL NERVOUS SYSTEM

 Obviously these sorts of disorders are no laughing matter, but I would be remiss if I didn’t point out how useful spastic limb tremors can be when you wish to avoid shaking hands with someone.
-Now, I’m not suggesting you should go out and try to get Parkinson’s or something (this would be both offensive and ridiculous), but there ARE a number of ways to bring about limb tremors in otherwise healthy individuals.
+Now, I’m not suggesting you should go out and try to get Parkinson’s or something (this would be both offensive, impossible, and ridiculous), but there ARE a number of ways to bring about limb tremors in otherwise healthy individuals.
 The example below discusses a few of the more effective methods.

 Let’s say you have a job interview coming up.
 In this situation you’ll pretty much be forced to shake your interviewers hand (lest you offend them and lose-out on the job), so this is the perfect opportunity to attempt a Degenerative Disorder of The Central Nervous System Fake-out.
 Following the instructions below will almost guarantee that your hands (and perhaps even your entire body) will be shaking so much during the interview that you’ll hardly be able to stand, speak, or control your bowels…let alone shake hands.

 - Do not sleep or eat for 6-8 days beforehand.
 This is sure to start your hands shaking.